 This course will examine the structure and functioning of the media industries and explore the government policies that have been developed to try to ensure that the media function effectively and in the public interest.
-While emphasis will be placed on the
+While emphasis will be placed on the communication media in Canada, attention will also be given to the way in which the media function in other countries and on an international basis.
+In examining Canadian government policy, attention will be given to public policies in other countries.
 The mandate and operation of agencies such as the CRTC, the CBC, the National Film Board, and Telefilm Canada will be examined, as well as the central policy development mandate of the federal Department of Canadian Heritage (Previously the Department of Communications).
 The course will include an examination of a number of major federal policy documents.
 Attention will be given to special issues arising from the bilingual nature and regional character of Canadian society and to the respective roles of federal and provincial governments.
 While the primary emphasis is on established media, the course will include consideration of issues related to new media, including discussion of the Information Highway Advisory Council's Phase I and II reports.
 Antirequisite ARTM 6330 3.0 (York University).
 1 Credit